Grouping Images Changes Text Wrap to Inline

 For instance, let's say that you want to group two images together.
 You select the first image, and it has text wrap set to "Top and Bottom."
 You then hold down the Shift key as you click on the second image, which happens to have text wrap set to "In Front of Text."
 (This is particularly likely if the second image is a built-in Word shape—like an arrow—which typically uses "In Front of Text" as the default wrapping.)
 When you group the images, it is the wrapping settings from the second image ("In Front of Text") that Word applies to the group.

-There are two possible solutions to this.
+There are three possible solutions to this.
 The first is to change the order in which you select the images you want in the group.
 Make sure that the last item you select has the wrapping settings you want used by Word for the group you are creating.

 1. Display the Word Options dialog box.
 (In Word 2007 click the Office button and then click Word Options.
 In Word 2010 and later versions display the File tab of the ribbon and then click Options.)